trezor/trezor-firmware/crypto/fuzzer/README.md

 * `-DSHA2_UNROLL_TRANSFORM` SHA2 optimization flags
 * `-fsanitize-coverage=edge,trace-cmp,trace-div,indirect-calls,trace-gep,no-prune` to add program counter granularity
 * starting with clang-15, the additional `trace-loads` and `trace-stores` sanitizer coverage options are also available

+### Architecture-specific Configuration

+* aarch64 supports Hardware-assisted AddressSanitizer via `-fsanitize=hwaddress`
+    * initial testing suggests that this is usable but slower than Address Sanitizer on some systems
+    * use `lld` instead of the default linker

 ## Operation